cschech/CBSD/README.md

 attempted representations of organisms using minimal codes, and it seems like a reasonably good thing to try." - Ray Solomonoff

+The unstated truth about the portability of self-hosted Unix is that it is the synthetic analogue of a biological reproduction process.

 # My initial bug report to Theo:

 https://marc.info/?l=openbsd-bugs&m=159074964523007&w=2